Bailador/Bailador/README.md

 ```
 $ bailador version
 ```
-NB: If using Rakudobrew you may need to run the following command to make B=bailador available in your terminal:
+NB: If you are using Rakudobrew you may need to run the following command to make `bailador` available in your terminal:
 ```
 $ rakudobrew rehash
 ```